 Have I considered less expensive education options?

-Are you borrowing an obscene amount just so you can attend your first-choice, private university?
+Are you borrowing an obscene amount of student loans just so you can attend your first-choice, private university?
 Is it really worth graduating with so much debt?
-One great way to save money is by attending a community college for two years, then transferring to a college / university for the other two.
+One great way to save money is by attending a community college for two years, then transferring to a college/university for the other two.
 You can get a quality education for a fraction of the cost.